Part 1: People and Processes

 For companies that outsource publishing activities, communication will be crucial to ensure that the third-party companies are working with their teams to raise awareness of the forth coming changes and for the vendors to have a full understanding of the strategic plan for the company’s implementation of eCTD 4.0.

-Don’t miss Part 2 of the series which focuses on socialising the new concepts, terminologies and the increased dependence on structured data.
+Don’t miss the next installments to the series.
+Part 2 focuses on socialising the new concepts, terminologies and the increased dependence on structured data.
+Part 3 focuses on timelines and strategies for implementation.